Skip to content

 X-Location-Id use is deprecated

-X-Location-Id is deprecated and will be removed in future.
-For rendering content it is advised to refactor to use Content View, if not applicable ContentTagInterface or lastly manually output tags.
+X-Location-Id is deprecated and removed in future.
+For rendering content it's advised to refactor to use content view, if not applicable ContentTagInterface or lastly manually output tags.

 Response tagging in templates